-Tsum valley manaslu trek lies in 100 Km northwest from Kathmandu in lap of Manaslu range.
-Since the tallest Mountain Manaslu, Ganesh Himal, Sringi Himal and Boudha Ranges are backdrop beauties of this serene valley, Tsum valley and Nubry valley creates world’s one of the few untouched and isolated natural beauties.
+Tsum valley Manaslu trek lies in 100 Km northwest from Kathmandu in the lap of Manaslu range.
+Since the tallest Mountain Manaslu, Ganesh Himal, Sringi Himal, and Boudha Ranges are backdrop beauties of this serene valley, Tsum valley and Nubry valley creates the world’s one of the few untouched and isolated natural beauties.

 Mu Gomba, Gumba lungdang, Manaslu glacier, Manaslu base camp, Tibet border from Samdoo are top highlighted for side trips.
 Trek to Tsum valley combine with Larke pass has rock-strewn trails with artistic chortens and the long line of Buddhist mani walls carved with paintings of deities and inscribed with prayers in their myriads of stone slabs.

 As Tsum valley Manaslu trek has tough geographical conditions, there has been very less development so you can still explore the unique cultures centuries old.
 Tsum valley Manaslu trek route can be done any time (except winter) throughout the year.

 Tsum valley combine with Larke pass trek is soft adventure trek combines with the great scenery of Tallest Manaslu family, beautiful landscapes and Tibetan Buddhism Cultural and Natural heritages starting from 800 m low elevation to 4600 meters with relatively short distances at more relaxed pace.
 Tsum valley Manaslu trek offers basic accommodation along the trekking routes run by the local inhabitants.
 The trek includes all meals, road-head transport, services of English speaking local trekking guide and porters to carry the luggage.
 You will only need to carry a day-pack and you can walk at your own pace.

 Tsum valley Manaslu trek highlights and Himalayan Sights